chochesanchez/DLTLogistics/README.md

 ## Overview
 DLT Logistics is a modern web application built for DLT Last-Mile & Distribution S.A. de C.V., providing logistics and warehousing solutions across Mexico's main metropolitan areas.
 The platform offers real-time tracking, warehouse management, and last-mile delivery services.

+## Documentation
+- See `docs/ARCHITECTURE.md` for architecture and structure.
+- See `docs/REPLICATION_PROMPT.md` to replicate the same design in a new project.

 ## Tech Stack

 ### Frontend